 The best thing about content marketing?
 Any business – small or large – can set up a successful content marketing campaign.
 With proper planning and execution, it can be fantastic for startups.

 Paid ads can get REALLY expensive, very fast.
 If you’re bootstrapping or between fundraising rounds, this isn’t ideal.
 Plus, if you’ve got big competitors (with big budgets) you’re going to struggle to get your ad to outrank theirs.
 John Rampton says it well: “The problem nowadays is that a startup or new business is dropping $5 or more per click to get people to visit their site.
 That may increase visitors because you’re appearing at the top of the Google search page, but it’s not guaranteeing customers.”
 Pay-per-click does what it says on the tin.
 You pay for clicks, not conversions.

 On the other hand, research has shown that the ROI for content marketing is way higher than it is for paid ads.
 Research has shown that per dollar, content marketing generates three times the number of leads that paid ads do.
 It’s cheaper and more effective, so basically winning against paid ads in every way.
 Who can argue with that?

-As well as driving conversions, a rich body of content will do wonders for your company’s SEO.
+As well as driving website conversions, a rich body of content will do wonders for your company’s SEO.
 Stats from Marketing Sherpa show that quality content is the best way to improve your search ranking.
 For a startup, good SEO is essential for brand awareness and growth.
 A good blog establishing yourself as an authoritative voice in your field will also help your reputation more generally.